-As somebody who lacked a strong throwing arm and was relatively small for my age, it took me awhile to perfect my dodgeball defensive skills.
-Looking back on it, I specialized more in the “inner game” which was far more psychological and spiritual than anything else.
-For example, I worked hard at developing non-violent athletic strategies like “blending in”, acting “invisible”, and making hypnotic suggestions to bullies on the other side.
-Like a junior ventriloquist wearing an ill-fitting gym T-shirt, short shorts and creepy “jock” I would mentally concentrate and whisper (throw my voice), ie. “Hit him.
-Dont hit me.
-I am not here” and use other Jedi mind tricks well before Star Wars ever came out.
-I also would assume suggestive and submissive body postures intended to make myself look less threatening, i.e., like a crippled dwarf or woodland creature lacking opposable thumbs necessary for grasping a weapon.
-Hiding behind gawky Napoleon Dynamite-type teammates or anyone morbidly obese was similarly meant to convey the impression that I was either not there or not worth hitting.
-Since the key to dodgeball is to be the “last one standing” and not necessarily to overpower the enemy with speed or merciless cunning like in other vicious and competitive childhood games such as “Musical Chairs” (ALWAYS won by girls), I thought it best to play the sport like I played the game of life.
-That meant operating primarily with my own physical safety and ultimate survival in mind.
-If somebody was “picked off” next to me by a dodgeball to the gonads at warp speed I would say to them, “Damn…sorry man!”, but I was probably thinking to myself, “Better him than me…I need to reproduce someday”.
+As somebody who lacked a strong throwing arm in elementary school and was small for my age, it took me awhile to perfect my dodgeball defensive skills.
+Looking back on it, I specialized more in the “inner game” of dodgeball which was far more psychological and spiritual than anything else.
+For example, I worked hard at developing non-violent strategies like “blending in”, acting “invisible”, and making telepathic-hypnotic suggestions to big bullies on the other side.
+Like a ventriloquist in training and wearing an ill-fitting grey gym T-shirt, unusually short gym shorts and a creepy “jock” thing I would mentally concentrate and whisper to my oversized opponent (throw my voice), ie. “You will hit him.
+You will not hit me.
+I am not even here” and other Jedi type mind tricks well before Star Wars movies ever came out.
+I also would assume physically suggestive and submissive body postures intended to make myself look less threatening, i.e., like a crippled dwarf or some meek woodland creature lacking opposable thumbs necessary for grasping weapons.
+Hiding behind some other gawky Napoleon Dynamite-looking teammates or a morbidly obese schoolmate was similarly meant to convey the impression that I was either not there or not worth hitting.
+Since the key to dodgeball is to be the “last one standing” and not necessarily to just overpower the enemy with speed or merciless cunning like in many other vicious childhood games such as “Musical Chairs” (almost always won by highly competitive girls) I thought it best to play dodgeball like I played my life.
+That meant operating primarily with my own safety and survival in mind.
+If somebody was “picked off” next to me by a supersonic dodgeball to the gonads I would say to them with mock empathy, “Damn…sorry man!”, but I was probably thinking to myself, “Better him than me.
+I need to reproduce someday”.

 Super ball commercial: https://www.youtube.com/watch?v=m0_PjJBC8gU